HarelZeevi/ChatPython/README.md

 # ChatPython
-Simple and nice looking chat programmed in python using socket lib and tkinter.
+Simple and nice-looking chat programmed in python using socket lib and tkinter.

 # User Guide:
 1) open server.pyw file.